Inside Pomodoro ® Primer for Magic Makers:

 A spell for choosing tasks

-The tasks you do during your Pomodoro sessions do matter.
+The tasks you do during your Pomodoro sessions matter.
 A lot.

 Your tasks should be selected and chosen with intent.